dogchef-be/nuxt-ab-segment/README.md

       this.payBtnLabel = 'Pay now!';
     }

-    // Example 2: force variant 1
-    const expB = this.$abtest('experiment-b', true, 1);
+    // Scenario: We want to force a specific variant programmatically. const expB = this.$abtest('experiment-b', true, 1);
     console.log('expB is always 1');

+    // Scenario: We have steps and we want to avoid activating the a/b test in any step
-    // Example 3: avoid assigning and reporting a variant
-    // In this case, the third parameter will make no difference const expC = this.$abtest('experiment-c', false)
+    // (meaning.. avoid assigning a variant and reporting it). const expC = this.$abtest('experiment-c', false)
     console.log('expC is always 0');
   }